MatejGolian/accessibilityOverlay/README.md

 ## Defined Classes
 Here is a list of all currently defined classes:
 * AccessibilityOverlay - Creates an overlay object that can serve as a container for other controls.
-* CustomControl - Creates a completely custom control that does absolutely nothing on its own (instead it relies on the 2 extra functions specified).
+* CustomControl - Creates a completely custom control that does absolutely nothing on its own (instead it relies on the custom functions specified).
 * CustomButton - Creates a button that only requires a label and the functions to be executed up on focus and/or activation.
 * HotspotButton - Creates a button that clicks the mouse coordinates specified up on activation and optionally triggers extra functions up on focus and/or activation.
 * GraphicButton - Creates a button that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus and/or activation.
 * GraphicCheckbox - Creates a checkbox that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus and/or activation.
 * CustomEdit - Creates a edit field announcement and optionally executes a function up on focus.
-* HotspotEdit - Creates a edit field announcement, clicks the mouse coordinates specified up on focus and optionally triggers an extra function up on focus.
+* HotspotEdit - Creates a edit field announcement, clicks the mouse coordinates specified up on focus and optionally triggers extra functions up on focus.
 * SpeechOutput - Creates an element which sole purpose is to make the screen reader say a message.
 * TabControl - Creates an element for attaching tabs on to.
 * CustomTab - Creates a tab that only requires a label and an optional function to be triggered up on focus.
-* HotspotTab - Creates a tab that clicks the mouse coordinates specified and optionally triggers an extra function up on focus.
+* HotspotTab - Creates a tab that clicks the mouse coordinates specified and optionally triggers extra functions up on focus.
-* GraphicTab - Creates a tab that looks for images, reports an error if the specified graphics can not be found and optionally triggers an extra function up on focus.
+* GraphicTab - Creates a tab that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus.